interagent/http-api-design/README.md

 ### Foundations

-#### Require TLS
+#### Require Secure Connections

-Require TLS to access the API, without exception.
+Require secure connections with TLS to access the API, without exception.
 It’s not worth trying to figure out or explain when it is OK to use TLS and when it’s not.
 Just require TLS for everything.

 Ideally, simply reject any non-TLS requests by not responding to requests for http or port 80 to avoid any insecure data exchange.
 In environments where this